kwabenasapong/openpldoc/manual/source/install_linux.rst

 .. image:: pics/kubuntudownloadprogress.png

-Once completed click on OpenLP to launch or :guilabel:`Cancel` to use later.
+Once completed you may have the option to click on OpenLP to launch or :guilabel:`Cancel` to use later.
+This option may not appear on all systems.

 .. image:: pics/kubuntuopenlplaunch.png

-OpenLP will also now be available from the KickOff Menu.
+OpenLP will now be available from the KickOff Menu.

 Ubuntu Command Line Install